 During the pilot, extensive feedback was gathered from participating ATTs, their veterinary supervisors, veterinary practices and farmers, to test the effectiveness of the system.
 Feedback during the pilot was overwhelmingly positive from all parties, particularly farmers.
 ATTs were praised by farmers for their high quality TB testing, professionalism and cattle handling skills.
 This was reflected in an overall higher than expected response rate to the feedback survey.

 The results of monitoring and various surveys during the pilot indicated that the level of veterinary supervision of ATTs during training was very high, and was maintained subsequently as required.
 Positive feedback was received from ATTs on the quality of the training and veterinary supervision.
 All issues identified during the pilot study were resolved and action taken to reduce future risk of recurrence.

-Following a successful pilot, from 2 November 2020 ATTs will be rolled out in private veterinary businesses in England.
+Following a successful pilot, from 2 November 2020, ATTs were rolled out in private veterinary businesses in England.
 APHA is continuing to support and monitor the further rollout of ATTs.

 An ATT is a para-veterinary professional with the authority to carry out statutory TB skin testing of cattle.
 ATTs have been used in Great Britain by APHA since 2005.
 In England only, ATTs are now also permitted to be used by private veterinary practices.